fontra/fontra-blog/content/blog/linux-support/linux-support.md

 The benefits of compiling from source include:

 * getting a software which is custom made for your hardware.
-* It is currently the only option for linux users running on non X86_64  platforms like ARM or PPCs based and older unsupported versions of linux.
+* It is currently the only option for Linux users running on non X86_64  platforms like ARM or PPCs based and older unsupported versions of Linux.
 * It is also the way officially supported by the developers in Linux.

 However new and casual users of Linux need not compile from source.
 They can easily install using any of the following options.